Avner Shalev: Yad Vashem

-As leader of Yad Vashem, Shalev has dealt with the controversy over Pope Pius XII, and with the Museum's complicated relations with the Roman Catholic Church.
-He has sought better access to Vatican archives for the period of Monsignor Pacelli's papacy.
-In June 2020, Avner Shalev announced his intention to retire by the end of the year.
+As chairman of Yad Vashem Shalev dealt with the controversy over Pope Pius XII, and with the Museum's complicated relations with the Roman Catholic Church.
+He sought better access to Vatican archives for the period of Monsignor Pacelli's papacy.
+He retired in February 2021 after having announced in June his intention to retire by the end of the 2020.

-Shalev was succeeded as chairman by Dani Dayan in August 2021.
+He was succeeded as chairman by Dani Dayan in August 2021.